zenokoller/togepi/Readme.md

 # Togepi Timer

-A timer in Elm that emulates the functionality of the iOS timer app.
+An egg timer written in Elm that emulates the stock iOS timer functionality.

 ## To Do: